AlibabaCloudDocs/gpdb/intl.en-US/GANOS/Raster SQL Reference/Operators/Greater than operator (>).md

 |rast1|The raster object 1.|
 |rast2|The raster object 2.|

 **Note:** This operator only compares the UUIDs of two specified raster objects.
-It does not compare their spatial extents or pixel types.
+This operator does not compare their spatial extents or pixel types.
 This operator is used only for operations such as union and B-tree.

-## Example
+## Examples

 ```
 SELECT a.rast > b.rast